yurybolbas/WP-SITA/readme.md

 babel-loader,
 babel-preset-env

-Source files are in src folder. index.js contains imports for common styles. ie.js contains import(s) for separate css bundle for IE. It's included to index.html with conditional comments.
+Source files are in 'src' folder.

+index.js contains imports for common styles.

+ie.js contains import(s) for separate css bundle for IE. It's included to index.html with conditional comments.

-Source maps can be added/removed by adding/removing 'devtool: "source-map"' in the config file.
+Source map can be added/removed by adding/removing line 'devtool: "source-map"' in the config file.

-Minificaiton of css is added using postcss-loader with postcss-clean plugin.
+Minification of css is added using postcss-loader with postcss-clean plugin.

+Command for development: 'npm run dev'.
+Generated code is placed to 'dist' folder.

+Command for production: 'npm run build'.
+Generated code is placed to 'prod' folder.